Rushik07/PubSubSplit/ReadMe.md

 #### Task 2.1 - Building project.
 * Build a spring project with maven dependencies and Lombok.
-* Understand basics about Spring, Maven and Lombok with their uses.
+* Understand basics about Spring, Maven, and Lombok with their uses.
 #### Task 2.2 - Different Java classes.
 * Make main Java class for PubSubApplication for subscribing to the topic and sending a message to the topic.
 * Have PubEventHandler class to keep a check if the message was received else throw an error.